Papyrus Oxyrhynchus 1: Description

 The manuscript was written on papyrus in codex form.
 The measurements of the original leaf were 140–148 by 90–95 mm.
 The text is written in uncial letters, with one column per page and 21 lines per page, in a reformed documentary hand.
 The last line is fragmented.
 There is a pagination at the upper right corner (number ΙΑ = 11 on the verso).
 The nomina sacra are written in an abbreviated way (ΙΣ, ΘΥ, ΠΡΑ, ΑΝΩΝ).

 According to Grenfell and Hunt, who identified this fragment only as Logia Iesu ("Sayings of Jesus"), the original manuscript contained a collection of Jesus's sayings, which were independent of the four Gospels in their present form.
 They classified it as non-heretical and placed the origin of its sayings as earlier than 140 A.D.
 They observed some parallels with the works of Clement of Alexandria.

 History

 Grenfell and Hunt did not realize they had discovered part of the Gospel of Thomas, as at the time there was no reference text.
 The only complete copy of the Gospel of Thomas was found in 1945 when a Coptic version was discovered at Nag Hammadi with a collection of early Christian Gnostic texts, and it was only after that discovery that the text of Oxyrhynchus Papyri I was able to be attributed.

-The fragment contains logia (sayings) 26–28 of the Gospel of Thomas on the recto, and logia 29–33 on the verso of the leaf. with what appears as the last two sentences of logion 77 in the Nag Hammadi Coptic version included at the end of logion 30.
+The fragment contains logia (sayings) 26–28 of the Gospel of Thomas on the recto, and logia 29–33 on the verso of the leaf. with what appears as the last two sentences of logion 77 in the Nag Hammadi Coptic version included at the end of logion 30 – Greek from pOxy1 and Coptic from Nag Hammadi: